Recreational marijuana on the ballot in these states this November

 In California, where recreational pot was first sold in 2018, state officials are now working to protect the legal market.

-Last week, Attorney General Rob Bonta announced that the seasonal multi-agency effort to eradicate illegal weed will become a year-round efforts.
+Last week, Attorney General Rob Bonta announced that the seasonal multi-agency effort to eradicate illegal weed will become a year-round effort.

 “The illicit marketplace outweighs the legal marketplace” Bonta said.
 “It’s upside down and our goal is complete eradication of the illegal market.”